-Simon is a content writer and has a great deal of knowledge about video games.
+Simon is a content writer with a great deal of knowledge about a variety of things, with a special love for video games.

 City-States in Civilization 5